vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 Occasionally (a few times a week) I also think I hear brief clicking noises in my left ear every few seconds, but they go away quickly.

-None of these symptoms triggers instictive emotions in me, but it may be that I'm paying more attention to them now and they used to happen earlier as well.
+None of these symptoms triggers instinctive emotions in me, but it may be that I'm paying more attention to them now and they used to happen earlier as well.
 However, the asymmetry between the ears seems clear.